Yuki-Matsumura/catchfire/README.md

 - - -
 Overview
 ----
-This Python script displays the temperature of Linux.
+This Python script displays the CPU temperature of Linux.
 Use in an environment where lm-sensors can not be installed.

 <a id="chap2"></a>